tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/compute/extensions/extensions-delete.md

 ## Response

-Status code: If the validation is complete, the operation returns 202 (OK) is returned.
+Status code: If the validation is complete, the operation returns 202 (OK).
 If successful, the operation returns HTTP status code of 200 (OK).
-200 (OK) is returned only after the virtual machine is completely de-provisioned including the resource extensions.
+200 (OK) is returned only after the virtual machine is de-provisioned including the resource extensions.